AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 - **Otherwise**, is equivalent to `f(a1, a2, ...)`

-Note that we **can’t** use perfect forwarding here for the callable or additional parameters:
+Note that we **can't** use perfect forwarding here for the callable or additional parameters:
 The first call might "steal" their values, leading to unexpected behavior calling `f` in subsequent iterations.